Popular Morchard Bishop Walks | ||

 In the village you will find a detailed map of all the footpaths in the area ,a welcome sign to all walkers and hikers.

-Some stretches may be muddy after heavy rainfall
+Some stretches may be muddy after heavy rainfall.

 The name means Large Wood heald by the Bishop of Exeter

-Village of Morchard Bishop |
+Village of Morchard Bishop | |

 See below |

-Walk 1 to Morchard Bishop (5.4 miles) |
+Walk 1 to Morchard Bishop (5.4 miles) | ||

 MAP |

-This walk follows part of the Two Moors Way which is well signed and well maintained and offers some spectacular views of Dartmoor.
+It is well signed and well maintained and offers some spectacular views of Dartmoor.

 Parking : For those who prefer to walk to the pub : Car Park at turn off to Downs St Mary from the A377 opposite a pub.